 Little Children of the Philippines (LCP)

 The LCP mission is to help impoverished children through strong, caring Christian communities.
 The building blocks of this mission are the parent empowerment program, the basic health program, the sponsorship program, and the program for handicapped children.
 In the preschools, children receive nutritious snacks and vitamins to help with persistent malnutrition.
 They get access to basic health care, and they learn about Jesus.
 We encourage sponsorship of the Philippine children to help them through their school years.
 Dumaguete City in the Philippines is where LCP is located.
 This was the 2008 and 2015 destination of the Youth Mission trip.
-Twenty youth and adults traveled half-way around the world to see, first hand, the children and the program that our church supports.
-We will be participating in another mission trip to the Philippines in 2018. www.littlechildren.org.
+Nineteen youth and adults traveled half-way around the world to see, first hand, the children and the program that our church support in another mission trip to the Philippines in 2018. www.littlechildren.org.

 Learn more about the history of our involvement with LCP here.

 Operation Christmas Child

 Christmas is about sharing the gift of God’s son, Jesus Christ, with the world.
 Our church provides a unique opportunity for members to share Christ with a needy child by using a simple shoe box.
 The boxes are fun and easy to fill with small toys, school supplies, hygiene items and other gifts.
 Children overseas receive our shoe boxes, hand delivered, along with Christian literature in his or her own language. www.samaritanspurse.org.

 One Great Hour of Sharing